Iran's petrol crisis: low quality, high demand

 A new leaked document from the Iranian government has indicated that only 20% of the country’s petrol is Euro-4 or Euro-5 compliant, Jahan-e San'at newspaper reported on September 17.

-In recent months Iran has experienced an unprecedented surge in petrol consumption, yet concerns are mounting over the quality of the fuel being distributed in the country, which has seen unhealthy and dangerous air pollution in recent years.
-The country has also seen a push to install 400 new compressed natural gas (CNG) stations as well as remove obstacles to importing electric vehicles (EVs) into the country in an attempt to wean the general population off petrol cars to offset the worsening environmental conditions.
+In recent months, Iran has experienced an unprecedented surge in petrol consumption, yet concerns are mounting over the quality of the fuel being distributed in the country, which has seen unhealthy and dangerous air pollution in recent years.
+The country has also seen a push to install 400 new compressed natural gas (CNG) stations as well as plans to remove obstacles to importing electric vehicles (EVs) into the country in an attempt to wean the general population off petrol cars to offset the worsening environmental conditions.

 The leaked document reveals that the government is resorting to blending non-standard materials in its standard regular petrol and high-octane mixes, where prices per litre remain the lowest in the world.

-Such as petrochemical products and ‘aromatics’ have reportedly been blended into petrol mixtures at local refineries to meet demand.
+At the same time petrochemical products and ‘aromatics’ have reportedly been blended into petrol mixtures at local refineries to meet demand.

 This practice is worrying because these materials can exacerbate air pollution, increasing the mortality rate in cities such as Tehran and Ahvaz.

-Also, another side-effect is “smog holidays”, which have cost the country’s already sanctioned-battered economy billions in lost revenue.
+Another side-effect of this are “smog holidays”, which have cost the country’s already sanctioned-battered economy billions in lost revenue.

 It is also noteworthy that petrol with low energy density may necessitate increased fuel consumption for covering the same distance.